publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

         (2) __Election of survivor annuity upon subsequent marriage__

-            A participant who is unmarried at the time of retirement and who later marries may irrevocably elect, in a signed writing received by the Director within one year after the marriage, to receive a reduced annuity as provided in subsection (b) of this section.
+            A participant who is unmarried at the time of retirement and who later marries may irrevocably elect, in a signed writing received by the Director within one year after the marriage, to receive a reduced annuity as provided in subsection (b).
 Such election and reduction shall be effective on the first day of the month beginning 9 months after the date of marriage.
 The election voids prospectively any election previously made under paragraph (1).

     (g) __Effect of divorce after retirement__